Don't Stop (Color on the Walls): Music video

-The music video for "Don't Stop (Color on the Walls)" was filmed by Daniels in 3D in partnership with Digital Revolution Studios and released on December 8, 2011.
+The music video for "Don't Stop (Color on the Walls)" was filmed and directed by Daniels in 3D in partnership with Digital Revolution Studios and released on December 8, 2011.
 It stars Foster alongside American actress Gabourey Sidibe.

 In the video, Sidibe plays a driving student who unknowingly lets a con man (played by Foster) into her car, thinking he is the DMV examiner.
 The con man and the student fight for control of the wheel as the car (a Toyota Tercel) moves, and end up attracting the attention of two police officers (played by Foster the People members Mark Pontius and Cubbie Fink) driving a Ford Crown Victoria Police Interceptor.
 They end up on a car chase around Hollywood, which ends when the con man gives himself up to the police and the student drives away.

 At the 2012 3D Creative Arts Awards in Hollywood, the International 3D Society presented Digital Revolution Studios with a Lumiere Award for Best Television Short for the music video.